OpenMDAO/POEMs/POEM_108.md

 An OpenMDAO OptionsDictionary can be replaced with a Pydantic data model, with a few caveats:

 - Fields in a pydantic data model must have valid python names, so fields containing characters like ':' would no longer be legal.
+This is a major issue for projects like Aviary which use ':' to indicate levels in a conceptual aircraft hierarchy.

 - Fields cannot be added to a data model dynamically.
 They must be known when the data model class is declared.